 Take your fabric and fold in half lengthwise with right sides together.
 Pin the two long raw edges together and sew down the entire length to create a long tube open at both ends.
 Keep the tube inside out with right sides together.

 You’re almost finished.
-Turn the scarf right sides out through the 4” hole you left.
+Turn the scarf right sides out through the 4” (10.16 cm) hole you left.
 You’ll be able to pull the entire thing through the hole.

 Machine stitch (or hand stitch for a neater finish) the hole closed.

 You’re done!
 Your scarf can be worn loose by looping twice around the neck, or more snugly by wrapping three times around.
 Enjoy!
 Looking for more quick beginner projects?
-Try this one.
+Try this zipper pouch DIY!

 About Our Guest Blogger